thywen/jirabot/README.md

 The P7 Bot needs to function the following Variables set in Heroku:

-HUBOT_JIRA_PREFIX = The url of the jira instance HUBOT_STORY_PREFIX = The prefix for the stories HUBOT_JIRA_CHANNEL = The channel where to post the new story
+* HUBOT_JIRA_PREFIX = The URL of the jira instance
+* HUBOT_STORY_PREFIX = The prefix for the stories
+* HUBOT_JIRA_CHANNEL = The channel where to post the new story
+* HUBOT_SLACK_TOKEN = The token of the Slackbot in the Slack channel

+### Deploy

+#### Automatic
+The deployment happens automatically with a push on the github master.

+#### Manual
+Just push your changes to heroku with

+    git push heroku master

+### functionality

+Karma:
+The bot can handle karma with reason ie p7bot @someone++ for helping a lot or trains-- for being always too late

+    <botname> someone++ <reason>
+    <botname> someone-- <reason>

+To request the karma list, you can write top and bottom with a number

+    <botname> top 10
+    <botname> bottom 10

+To announce a new story just write the following and the story will be promoted

+    new story 1234